Winter Storm Caused One Death, Many Accidents Throughout Boston

 - Buckle up – Everyone in the vehicle needs to wear a seat belt.
 Young children should be strapped into an appropriate carseat.

-If you suffer an injury in a winter car accident caused by another driver’s negligence, turn to Janet, Jenner & Suggs's Boston car accident attorneys for help recovering the compensation you deserve.
-We offer a free legal consultation and do not charge attorney's fees unless your claim has a favorable result.
+If you suffer an injury in a winter car accident caused by another driver’s negligence, turn to a seasoned auto accident lawyer in Boston from Janet, Janet & Suggs’s for help recovering the compensation you deserve.
+We offer a free legal consultation and do not charge attorney’s fees unless your claim has a favorable result.